 - ESPC ENABLE

 - Utility energy service contracts.

 - Real property arrangements.

 The best procurement option depends on a variety of factors including agency authority and policy, state and utility policies, and technology type and size.
-The procurement option will influence whether or not tax credits can be monetized, if there will be financing costs, and sometimes capital costs.
+The selected procurement option will influence whether or not tax credits can be monetized, if there will be financing costs, and sometimes the magnitude of capital costs.